Reinhard Bachmann

-Reinhard Bachmann (*15 February 1961) is a German born social scientist who teaches and researches at SOAS University of London.
+Reinhard Bachmann (*15 February 1961) is a German born social scientist who teaches and researches at SOAS, University of London.
 He is Professor of International Management; and the Founder and Director of the Centre for Trust Research at SOAS.
-He has served as Head of Department at Surrey Business School and as Head of the School of Finance and Management at SOAS.
+He has served as Head of the School of Finance and Management at SOAS..
 His work focuses on Strategic Management and Organizational Analysis; it includes major contributions to the field of trust research.